LinkStackOrg/linkstack-themes/README.md

 <!--Reskin source-->
 <strong>Reskin of: </strong><a href="https://github.com/linkstackorg/llc-vanilla">Default Theme</a>
 <!--Short description-->
-<p>This theme restores the default look and feel of LittleLink.
+<p>This theme restores the default look and feel of LinkStack.
 No hover and fade in animations.</p>
 <!--Link to the source code-->
 <br><i><a href="https://github.com/linkstackorg/llc-vanilla" >Source code</a></i>
 <!--If theme supports both dark and light mode uncomment both below-->